-This CKAD Exam study guide will help you prepare for the Certified Kubernetes Developer (CKAD) exam with all the required resources.
+This CKAD Exam study guide will help you prepare for the CKAD Certification exam with all the required resources.
+CKAD is one of the best Kubernetes certifications focused on the development aspects of Kubernetes.

 In this article, I will go through all the resources that can help you prepare for the CKAD exam.
 I will also be sharing many tips that helped me pass the CKAD exam with a near-perfect score of 96 out of 100.